 - Critical thinking skills to be able to creatively solve challenging, multifaceted problems, make sound decisions, and marshal library system resources for the benefit of the population served.

 - Professionalism, honesty, integrity, ability to maintain confidentiality, and responsible stewardship of City resources.

 - Intellectual curiosity as well as a commitment to staying apprised of developments in library management.

-The current salary range (Pay Range 1HX) for City of Milwaukee residents is $70,827-$99,154 annually, and the non-resident salary range is $69,090-$96,722.
+The current salary range (1HX) is $70,827-$99,154 annually, and the resident incentive salary range for City of Milwaukee residents is $72,952-$102,129 annually.
 Appointment above the minimum is possible based upon level of experience and other qualifications and is subject to approval.